 Feels like: reading the LACMA information placard that explains the purpose of the performance art piece you’re already eye-rolling at.

-Sounds like: “Hush” by Liv Dawson Listen Here / 2018 HELLO YELLO REVIEWS Playlist
+Sounds like: “Hush” by Liv Dawson Listen Here / 2018 HELLO YELLOW REVIEWS Playlist

 Woman No. 17, though enchanting and seductive in cover art and plot synopsis (it’s got it all—complicated mothers, complex female relationships, artists discussing art, Hollywood being Hollywood, devastating truths simmering underneath, etc.) the novel proved to be drowning in the really shallow end of the L.A. noir pool.